Dandelion – Taraxacum Officinale

 Dandelion root is well known as a coffee substitute.
 To be truthful dandelion coffee doesn’t taste coffee, only coffee tastes coffee.
 It is different and many people love it!

-None the less dandelion root has enormous health benefits as a superb herbal detoxification remedy for the liver.
+None the less the root has enormous health benefits as a superb herbal detoxification remedy for the liver.

 Dandelion leaves are edible and can be used raw in salads or stir fried.

-Be very careful to only use dandelion which you are certain is organically grown.
-Dandelion picked from lawns that have been treated with chemicals is bad for you.
+Be very careful to only use dandelions which you are certain is organically grown.
+Dandelions picked from lawns that have been treated with chemicals is bad for you.

-Do not pick dandelion from public parks as you have no way of knowing if the park maintenance crew has used chemicals during their work on the lawns.
+Do not pick dandelions from public parks as you have no way of knowing if the park maintenance crew has used chemicals during their work on the lawns.

-You should be very picky when choosing what dandelions you want to harvest for eating.
+You should be very picky when choosing what plants you want to harvest for eating.
 You do not want dandelions that have been polluted with any unhealthy substances.

-A hot beverage made from dandelion does have wonderful health benefits.
+A hot beverage made from awesome plant does have wonderful health benefits.

 Dandelion root helps reduce cholesterol.
 It also helps with indigestion.

-When using dandelion supplements always follow the instructions and consult your doctor if you have any concerns.
+When using supplements always follow the instructions and consult your doctor if you have any concerns.